 - Strong HCM and CPM Capabilities.
 Pre-integrated and Pre-baked.
 Workday has one of the strongest HCM products in the market, with deep workflows for hire-to-retire, training, and talent forecasting.
 The CPM capabilities are also tailored for service-centric organizations.

 - Non-profit Accounting and PSA Capabilities Offered Out of the Box.
 Expect out-of-the-box capabilities for the fund and grant accounting along with PSA capabilities.
 The most important capabilities required for non-profit verticals.

 - Designed to Handle Enterprise Workloads.
-Workday has been proven with installations where the HCM and financial ledger might process millions of journal entries per hour.
-And often installed in fortune 500 accounts.
+Workday has been proven with installations where the HCM and financial ledger might process millions of journal entries per hour, often a requirement for Fortune 500 accounts.

 - Weak Financial Capabilities.
 Workday’s financial capabilities might not be as robust as SAP, Oracle, or Sage Intacct as of today in the areas of ASC606 compliance, subscription-based revenue recognition, or multi-element allocations.

 - Limited Install Base for the Finance Module.
-Most of the Workday installations are still limited to HCM and Adaptive planning, with very few installations for finance and indirect procurement.
-So if you are looking for deeper finance capabilities, Workday might not be the best fit.
+Most of the Workday installations are still limited to HCM and Adaptive planning.
+So it might not be the best fit for deeper finance capabilities.

 - Might not Have Operational Capabilities for Niche Non-profit Sectors.
-The operational capabilities for niche non-profit sectors such as membership organizations or cities requiring integration with specific databases or CRM might be limiting with Workday.
+The operational capabilities for niche non-profit sectors such as membership organizations or cities requiring integration with specific databases or CRM might be limiting.